-Papua New Guinea, officially the Independent State of Papua New Guinea.
+Papua New Guinea, or officially the Independent State of Papua New Guinea.

-Papua New Guinea located in the southwestern Pacific Ocean and to the
+Papua New Guinea is located in the southwestern Pacific Ocean and to the north of Australia.

 The neighboring countries of Papua New Guinea are Australia,